sachinsenal0x64/hifi-tui/README.md

 > I'm currently paying for a Tidal HiFi Plus subscription.

-> Sometimes, emulation may not work, especially for Dolby Atmos and Sony 360 Reality Audio.
+> May Emulation not work, especially for Dolby Atmos / MQA and Sony 360 Reality Audio.
 By the way, I will try my best.

 <br>